walterra/node-es-transformer/README.md

 If you're looking for a nodejs based tool which allows you to ingest large CSV/JSON files in the GigaBytes you've come to the right place.
 Everything else I've tried with larger files runs out of JS heap, hammers ES with too many single requests, times out or tries to do everything with a single bulk request.

-While I'd generally recommend using [Logstash](https://www.elastic.co/products/logstash), [filebeat](https://www.elastic.co/products/beats/filebeat) or [Ingest Nodes](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html) for established use cases, this tool may be of help especially if you feel more at home in the JavaScript/nodejs universe and have use cases with customized ingestion and data transformation needs.
+While I'd generally recommend using [Logstash](https://www.elastic.co/products/logstash), [filebeat](https://www.elastic.co/products/beats/filebeat), [Ingest Nodes](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html), [Elastic Agent](https://www.elastic.co/guide/en/fleet/current/fleet-overview.html) or [Elasticsearch Transforms](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) for established use cases, this tool may be of help especially if you feel more at home in the JavaScript/nodejs universe and have use cases with customized ingestion and data transformation needs.

 **This is experimental code, use at your own risk.
 Nonetheless, I encourage you to give it a try so I can gather some feedback.**